132524 APL: Naming

+Exploration

 New Horizons fly by

 The New Horizons probe flew by it at a distance of approximately 102,000 km on 13 June 2006.
 At its closest, it was about 1/4 of a lunar distance away from the asteroid.
 The flyby was incidental, and not all the instruments were online at this time; they were still being activated after the spacecraft's launch on January 19, 2006.
 This is why the spacecraft's reconnaissance imager and highest magnification telescope were not online yet at the time of the flyby.

 Ralph instrument

 APL was imaged with the 75-millimeter Ralph telescope, but not with the designed reconnaissance imager Long Range Reconnaissance Imager (LORRI) because it was not turned on yet.
 LORRI was not activated until 29 August 2006 when its cover was opened and its first light image would be Messier 7.
 It was, in general, possible to capitalize on the target of opportunity, and the asteroid was tracked for several days in June 2006 in addition to the other tests.
 In March, New Horizons had passed the orbit of Mars, and the spacecraft was undergoing various course correction maneuvers and tests throughout this time; as mentioned LORRI was not activated for another couple months.
 New Horizons passed through the asteroid belt during the summer of 2006, and the test helped prepare the team and spacecraft for the future flybys of Jupiter and Pluto.
-The asteroid belt is a feature of the Solar System, consisting of a large number asteroids that orbit the sun primarily between 2.2 and 3.2 AU (Earth-Sun distance) which is between the orbits of planets Mars and Jupiter.
+The asteroid belt is a feature of the Solar System, consisting of a large number asteroids that orbit the Sun primarily between 2.2 and 3.2 AU (Earth-Sun distance) which is between the orbits of planets Mars and Jupiter.